 Coverage Terminates: Depending on the length of your policy, the insurance coverage will eventually expire.
 For example, if you take out a 10-year term policy at the age of 70, your plan will automatically cancel when you turn 80 years old.
 This is problematic and can leave your family in a vulnerable financial position if you outlive your plan.

 Lower Premiums: Since the policy will terminate, the monthly premiums are lower than a whole life product.
-It is important to note that some plans from funeral insurance companies, like AARP’s Level Benefit Term Life Policy, actually increase the monthly price the older someone gets.
+It is important to note that some plans from companies, like AARP funeral insurance, actually increase the monthly price the older someone gets.

 No Cash Value: You will earn no cash value, which means you are essentially renting coverage every month.
 Essentially this makes your monthly payment an exchange for temporary coverage.